duke-malaria-collaboratory/DiscovR/_episodes/02-r-plotting.md

 The `read_csv()` function took the file path we provided, did who-knows-what behind the scenes, and then outputted an R object with the data stored in that csv file.
 All that, with one short line of code!

 > ## Data objects
 > There are many different ways to store data in R. Most objects have a table-like structure with rows and columns.
 We will refer to these objects generally as "data objects".
-If you've used R before, you many be used to calling them "data.frames".
-Functions from the "tidyverse" such as `read_csv()` work with objects called "tibbles", which are a specialized kind of "data.frame."
-Another common way to store data is a "data.table".
-All of these types of data objects (tibbles, data.frames, and data.tables) can be used with the commands we will learn in this lesson to make plots.
+If you've used R before, you many be used to calling them "data frames".
+Functions from the `tidyverse` such as `read_csv()` work with objects called "tibbles", which are a specialized kind of "data frame."
+Another common way to store data is a "data table".
+All of these types of data objects (tibbles, data frames, and data tables) can be used with the commands we will learn in this lesson to make plots.
 We may sometimes use these terms interchangeably.
 {: .callout}

 > ## Bonus: Reading in an excel file